rmie00/Demographic-Data-Analyzer/README.md

 # Demographic-Data-Analyzer
+# Refer to my Jupyter Notebook for my workings.

 In this challenge I analyzed demographic data using Pandas from a dataset of demographic data that was extracted from the 1994 Census database.